Ponte348/AdventOfCode/README.md

 # Advent of Code

-Inside each year's folder there's gonna what structures or strategies I used for each day.
+Inside each year's folder there's gonna be a list of what structures or strategies I used for each day.
 If I don't have anything it's because it was just a logical solution with a specific strategy.

 - **2021**